Home - Bookapy Book Preview

 He nodded, "That doesn't change how I feel, but you're right.
 When will they do the biopsy?"

-"Today, though I'm not sure when."
+"Today, though I'm not sure what time."

 "Let me tell Yulia.
 Are you going to share this with the others?"